What is a Carbon Footprint?

 The fight against climate change and society’s commitment to mitigate its consequences have undoubtedly led to the creation of a “glossary” of terms under sustainability.

-These are concepts that we hear everyday, as this information is currently present in the agenda of many countries and all over the media.
+These are concepts that we hear daily, as this information is currently latent.

 Definition of carbon footprint